Vaccine Info

 March 13, 2021 - nOPV2 will be rolled out in Africa to fight vaccine-derived poliovirus type 2 outbreaks.
 Poor polio strains occur in under-immunized communities with limited access to safe water and sanitation.

-July 29, 2021 - The journal Nature published the results of a study - Because of the safety, immunogenicity, and promising phenotypic stability of these viruses, nOPV2 use under Emergency Use Listing (EUL) features prominently in the Global Polio Eradication Initiatives' new strategy to stop further spread of cVDPV21.
+July 29, 2021 - The journal Nature published the results of a study.
+Due to the safety, immunogenicity, and promising phenotypic stability, the use of nOPV2 under Emergency Use Listing (EUL) prominently features in the Global Polio Eradication Initiative's new strategy to halt the further spread of cVDPV21.
 The EUL has recently been granted for nOPV2-c1.
 The methods described here are now being applied to shed virus from paired phase 4 and phase 2 clinical trials of mOPV2 and nOPV2 in children and infants, allowing a more direct comparison of the molecular evolution and virulence of shed nOPV2 viruses with shed Sabin 2 in the age groups that will be the focus of outbreak responses.

 nOPV2 Clinical Studies